|MDT CASE DISCUSSION

 Financial support and sponsorship

-The ethics approval is not applied since the case consultations with experts were arranged through Meeting organizer.
+The ethics approval is not applied since the case was in consultation with experts arranged through meeting organizer.

 Declaration of participant consent

 The authors certify that they have obtained the appropriate patient consent form.
 In the form, the patient has given her consent for her images and other clinical information to be reported in the journal.
 The patient understands that name and initials will not be published and due efforts will be made to conceal identity, but anonymity cannot be guaranteed.

 There are no conflicts of interest.